Making a benign pleural effusion claim – some FAQs

 Q: Can I speak to someone in person?

 A: Yes you can.
 Our friendly, approachable advisors will be happy to discuss your circumstances and answer any questions you might have about making a benign pleural effusion claim.
-Because we know that you might need to speak to someone outside standard office hours, you can call our helpline free on 0800 180 4123 24 hours a day, seven days a week.
+Because we know that you might need to speak to someone outside standard office hours, you can call our helpline free on 0800 689 0500 or 0333 500 0993 from your mobile phone seven days a week.

 Q: If I make a benign pleural effusion claim through Accident Advice Helpline, will I have access to an expert lawyer?

 A: Yes you will.
-AAH is one of the country’s leading claims management companies with over ten years’ experience in dealing with personal injury compensation cases, many of which involve work-related accidents or illnesses.
-In seeking compensation for a benign pleural effusion claim through AAH, you will benefit from access to our established network of around 200 legal partners who operate on a no win, no fee* basis.
+We are one of the country’s leading personal injury law firms with over sixteen years’ experience in dealing with personal injury compensation cases, many of which involve work-related accidents or illnesses.
+In seeking compensation for a benign pleural effusion claim through us you will benefit from access to expert lawyers who operate on a no-win, no-fee basis.
 We will find you a lawyer who has experience of working on behalf of clients with asbestos-related illnesses, who will able to help you receive the financial compensation package which you deserve.